Confluex/zuul-spring-client/README.md

 </table>
 <hr/>

-**zuul:file-store attributes**
+**zuul:file-store**

 The zuul:file-store element is optional.
 It caches copies of the files (with encrypted values) to the local filesystem.
 If configured, it will be used as a backup strategy if the zuul web services are unavailable.

 _If left un-configured, the application will throw an exception upon startup if the service is not available._